 When one or more of these areas is below average, reading, writing, and spelling are often impacted.

 While much of this testing yields important standardized scores, the evaluation should also include qualitative information, including insights into how your child spells, reads different types of text, the types of questions he is able to answer to demonstrate comprehension, and the quality of a story “retell” (used to observe comprehension and language skills).
 Along these lines, you can also expect to find a description of your child’s behavior during testing.

 In addition, you will want to make sure the evaluator describes your child’s strengths and aptitudes.
 When prescribing a course of action for remediation, those skills and interests will be used to strengthen learning weaknesses.
 This is especially important as your child gets older and is more apt to compare his performance with his peers.
 His teachers will need to know what his gifts and talents are.

 The most important part of the evaluation comes after the test results are analyzed, and a summary is presented that describes how your child learns and what teachers need to know in order to help him learn effectively.

 These are the recommendations for a remedial program that matches your child’s profile and addresses his reading difficulties.
 The recommendations form the basis of his Individual Education Plan (IEP).
 They may also include recommendations for accommodations such as extended time.

 The recommendations should be specific enough to be translated into IEP goals and objectives and include suggestions for monitoring your child’s progress to ensure that the interventions are working.

 The author is the President of Literacy How and a Research Affiliate at Haskins Laboratories, which conducts basic research on spoken and written language.
-She is also a member of the Smart Kids with LD Board of Directors.
+She is also a member of the Smart Kids with LD Professional Advisory Board.